Keziawest247/Voice-Recognition-Project/README.md

 Run the function

 # Steps in progress:
-- Make sure the prerecorded harvard.wav audio file is in the right format on Pycharm to correctly upload the audio file.
+- Make sure the prerecorded harvard.wav audio file is uploaded.

 - Place the audio in the project directory